 A large percentage of those obtaining an online degree do not represent the 18-22 year old demographic normally associated with residential degree programs.
 Instead they might be older career changers, veterans, parents returning to the workforce after raising children, or others who have decided to earn a degree after having some other type of life experience (travel, volunteer work, taking care of aging parents, etc.).

 No, we don't mean fabricating your CV - we mean find innovative ways to get in on the inside track.
 Because so much of the traditional job application process has become automated, it is very possible that an algorithm or intern might chuck out hundreds of applications (including yours) to create a short-list for decision-makers based on rigid criteria that won't screen in your story, your portfolio, or anything else that makes you unique.
 Use online platforms like LinkedIn, for example, to network and connect with decision-makers.

-Which is why you should be networking within those places where you'd like to work before any job openings become available.
-And by networking, I mean getting on the inside: interning, volunteering, creating something (like a logo or app) that might be useful to them without being asked, interviewing the CEO for your blog or podcast, etc.
+Another way to get on the inside in places where you'd like to work is by interning, volunteering, creating something (like a logo or app) that might be useful to them without being asked, interviewing the CEO for your blog or podcast, etc.